krgn/ex_gpgme/README.md

 Simple wrapper around `gpgme` for Elixir/Erlang.

-*Note*: this is a work in progress!
+*Note*: this is a work in progress and at this point mostly a learning exercise!
 Use at your own discretion.

 ## Prior Art